 The very first thing to do is to spend some quality time with your business plan and sales numbers from the previous year.
 Assess your inventory: What can you count on to perform well and instantly be snatched up by your clientele?
 What are you hoping to ‘get off the shelf’ before the next year to make way for new offerings?
 Once you’ve identified those items or services, the next step is to think about your strategy for launching a sales campaign.
 Looking at your financial reports, how much of a discount or customer perks can you afford to offer?
 With major retailers like Amazon offering free shipping in honor of the holidays and 80% of US consumers indicating that this incentive plays a role in their decision to buy, this kind of promotional offer is becoming expected during November and December.
-Therefore, remember to factor this extra absorbed cost into your calculations of how large of a discount you can offer on your products themselves.
+Therefore, remember to factor this extra cost into your calculations of how large of a discount you can offer on your products and services.

 Once you’ve charted out what is within your means to offer, and which items you want to heavily push through prime placement on your website and your accompanying advertising efforts, then you’re all set to begin putting your plan into action.

 There are a few important places on your web page that are worth checking twice to make sure your selected items or classes are ready for the big day (or really, days).